iamigo/refocus-client/README.md

 ```
 /**
- * Insert or updates the sample.
+ * Inserts or updates the sample.
  *
  * @param {Object} sample - The sample to upsert.
  * @returns {Promise} - A promise which resolves to the http response.
 When successful, the response will contain the upserted sample.